aaronsaray/aaronsaray.com/cv.md

 #### Author

-[A Little Bit of Laravel](https://nocompromises.gumroad.com/l/securing-laravel) A free e-book I created (edited/reviewed by Joel Clermont) containing 7 steps to lock down and secure a Laravel application.
+[Securing Laravel](https://nocompromises.gumroad.com/l/securing-laravel) A free e-book I created (edited/reviewed by Joel Clermont) containing 7 steps to lock down and secure a Laravel application.
 Considered the intro material for the Secure Coding Laravel video course.

 [Secure Coding in Laravel Video Course](https://www.infosecinstitute.com/skills/) A 4.5 hour video course created teaching secure coding skills, proper configuration of Laravel and pentesting tools.
 In addition, demonstrated many different attacks and how to defend against them.